AustinKelsay/pleb-post-template/README.md

 <img width="322" alt="image" src="https://user-images.githubusercontent.com/53542748/232330607-7649a303-0424-4c3c-98e5-b798932014f6.png">

  3. Now click on the User Manager extension on the sidebar.
-The wallet you are now in will be the admin for the user manager wallet:
+The wallet you are now in will be the admin for the user manager wallet

 <img width="1293" alt="image" src="https://user-images.githubusercontent.com/53542748/232330818-09f6499b-d2bd-402d-9887-3215b0da44e6.png">